ExxistanceDC/Segagaga-English-Translation/README.md

 **My Deepest Thanks**

-- My SGGG teammates: seriously, you all are amazing and it has been a joy to work with you!
+- **My SGGG teammates** (seriously, you all are amazing and it has been a joy to work with you!)
-- Tez Okano and the original development team (for putting your heart, soul, and time into making a unique game that has entranced a fanbase for 25 years.)
+- **Tez Okano and the original development team** (for putting your heart, soul, and time into making a unique game that has entranced a fanbase for 25 years.)
-- The Price of Reason (who doesn’t know me at all, but whose dedication to the Samurai Shodown RPG translation shows that passion and willpower can make all the difference in a project.
+- **MoriyaMug** (who doesn’t know me at all, but whose dedication to the Samurai Shodown RPG translation shows that passion and willpower can make all the difference in a project.
 Thank you for bringing SSRPG to English and fulfilling a 20+ year dream of mine to play it.)

 ## **Messages From the Team**